-- (b) In addition to the applicable criteria outlined in (a) above (with the exception of those related to Emergency Department call, residency training, and board certification), individuals seeking Appointment to the Adjunct Professional Staff must: - (1) provide documentation of current Basic Life Support (BLS) for Healthcare Providers within 30 Days of initial Appointment; - in the case of Allied Health Professionals, have a written Supervision agreement, as applicable, with a Supervising Physician with Clinical Privileges at Summit Healthcare (such agreement must meet all applicable requirements of state law and Summit Healthcare policy); or - in the case of an Advanced Practice Provider, have a written Sponsorship agreement, as applicable, with a Sponsoring Physician with Clinical Privileges at Summit Healthcare (with such agreement meeting all applicable requirements of Summit Healthcare policy); and
+- (b) In addition to the applicable criteria outlined in (a) above (with the exception of those related to Emergency Department call, residency training, and board certification), individuals seeking Appointment to the Adjunct Professional Staff must: - (1) provide documentation of current Basic Life Support (BLS) for Healthcare Providers within 30 Days of initial Appointment; - (2) in the case of Allied Health Professionals, have a written Supervision agreement, as applicable, with a Supervising Physician with Clinical

-(4) have completed his or her professional education and is either certified by the appropriate nationally recognized certification organization or, if he or she is not certified, must acquire the appropriate nationally recognized professional certification at the first-time certification is available.
-All certifications must be maintained in order to remain eligible for Appointment and Reappointment.
+- Privileges at Summit Healthcare (such agreement must meet all applicable requirements of state law and Summit Healthcare policy); or - (3) in the case of an Advanced Practice Provider, have a written Sponsorship agreement, as applicable, with a Sponsoring Physician with Clinical Privileges at Summit Healthcare (with such agreement meeting all applicable requirements of Summit Healthcare policy); and - (4) have completed his or her professional education and is either certified by the appropriate nationally recognized certification organization or, if he or she is not certified, must acquire the appropriate nationally recognized professional certification at the first-time certification is available (excluding Licensed Clinical Social Workers and Psychologists).
+All certifications must be maintained in order to remain eligible for Appointment and Reappointment, unless exceptional circumstances (as determined by the MEC) exist.
+If a waiver is requested, it will be reviewed in accordance with Section 2A.2 of this policy.